 Creative happy hour

-We have hosted three free creative happy hour events in the past at Bloomington Central Station Park.
+We have hosted three free creative happy hour events at Bloomington Central Station Park.
 Past events have included live music, food trucks, cash bar, creative interactive activities, a mini art workshop, outdoor games, and temporary pop up murals by Rock Martinez.

 Wright's Lake Park community mural

 The City of Bloomington commissioned a mural on the retaining wall that runs alongside State Highway 77/Cedar Avenue and faces Old Cedar Avenue and Wright’s Lake Park.
 This mural is part of the City’s neighborhood emphasis program in this area, and the City and our partner Artistry’s creative placemaking efforts.
-We worked with GoodSpace Murals to produce the mural, due to their artistic expertise, extensive experience, community engagement process, and bilingual staff.
-View a map of the mural location and the full design concept sketch of the mural.
+We worked with GoodSpace Murals to produce the Seasons of Becoming mural, due to their artistic expertise, extensive experience, community engagement process, and bilingual staff.

 Three design visioning sessions in 2017 and 2018 inspired the design, a design presentation collected feedback, and seven painting parties took place in May and June 2019 throughout Bloomington, where the community helped paint on canvas sheets later adhered to the wall.
 Students from Valley View Middle School participated throughout the process, including a photo shoot where they served as models for the mural, and a ribbon cutting celebration in October 2018 to commemorate the completion of the mural.